pebakery/pebakery-docs/Commands/INI/IniDeleteSection.md

 ## Remarks

-PEBakery will optimize multiple `IniDeleteSection` in a row to single command.
+PEBakery will optimize multiple `IniDeleteSection` commands in a row to single delete command.

 ## Example